jrkwon/agribot_ros/README.md

 Teleop configuration for Logitech F710 Gamepad using the x-pad configuration.

+Original User Interface Design in "teleop_twist_joy" Left thumb-stick up/down for velocity, left/right for twist LB for enable
+   RB for enable-turbo
-- Left thumb-stick up/down for velocity, left/right for twist
+New Design for Agribot <-- This is the current default selection Left thumb-stick up/down for velocity, right thumb-stick left/right for twist
-- LB for enable
+   Gearshift:
+       Y: Drove
+       A: Reverse
+       B: Neutral

         (LB)                                 (RB)
         (LT)                                 (RT)